tinymce/tinymce-docs/plugins/paste.md

 title: Paste Plugin
 title_nav: Paste
 description: Standard version of features for copying-and-pasting content from Microsoft Word.
-keywords: Microsoft Word, Excel
+keywords: Microsoft Word, Excel, cut, copy
+controls: toolbar button, menu item
 ---

 > Looking for more advanced Microsoft Word importing and pasting?
 Try the [PowerPaste](../powerpaste/) plugin.

-// adds menu control (under Edit menu)

-// adds toolbar controls

 This plugin will filter/cleanup content pasted from Microsoft Word.
 The power of the plugin is in its options, so please take the time to learn more about these below.

+The plugin also adds a menu item `Paste as text` under the `Edit` menu dropdown and a toolbar button.

-Note that the toolbar button won't work in browsers that don't support direct access to the clipboard.
-In such cases the user will be presented with a modal advising them of this along with a reminder of standard keyboard shortcuts.
+> Note that the toolbar button won't work in browsers that don't support direct access to the clipboard.
+In such cases the user will be presented with a modal/dialog box advising them of this along with a reminder of standard keyboard shortcuts.

 **Type:** `String`